scott89/deeplens_eval/README.md

 ## DeepLens: Shallow Depth-of-Field from a Single Image

+### Important Update:
+An fatal bug is fixed by replacing the input depth to the lensblur network with the inverse depth.
+Otherwise, the rendered DoF image will suffer from boundary artifacts.

 ### Introduction
 This repo contains interactive evaluation code for our [SIGGRAPH Asia 2018 paper](https://arxiv.org/abs/1810.08100).
 More details can be found in our project webpage [English](https://scott89.github.io/deeplens/DeepLens.html) or [中文](https://scott89.github.io/DeepLens_zh/DeepLens.html).